dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

-  * If Alice creates a macaroon for sharing a file and (subsequently) the dCache namespace permissions change so that Alice can no longer read that file then the macaroon will also no longer have access.
+  * If Alice creates a macaroon for sharing a file and (subsequently) the dCache namespace permissions change so that Alice can no longer read that file, then the macaroon will also no longer have access.

-  * If the macaroon allows Bob to create new content (upload files, create directories, etc) then those new files and directories will be owned by Alice.
+  * If the macaroon allows Bob to create new content (upload files, create directories, etc.), then those new files and directories will be owned by Alice.

-    As with regular uploads, if a directory has the setgid bit then the group-ownership will come from the parent directory.
+    As with regular uploads, if a directory has the setgid bit, then the group-ownership will come from the parent directory.

 ### Activities